Frequently Asked Questions

 A: Yes, the Stephen M. Ross School of Business at the University of Michigan is fully accredited by AACSB International, the Association to Advance Collegiate Schools of Business.

 A: Interviews are approximately one hour in length and are conducted by one or two members of the admissions committee.
 Dress is business formal.
-During the interview, you should be prepared to discuss your professional history, current level of responsibility, and personal and professional reasons for pursuing an Executive MBA at Ross.
-The interview is also an opportunity to discuss any questions you may have about the program.
+During the interview, candidates should be prepared to discuss their professional history, current level of responsibility, and personal and professional reasons for pursuing an Executive MBA at Ross.

-A: Individuals are unable to apply to more than one program at Michigan Ross in any given admission cycle.
+A: Individuals may only apply to one program at Michigan Ross during any given admission cycle.

 A: Tuition and fees are set at the beginning of each program year.
 Once your tuition is set, it won't change during your 21 months in the program.
-Tuition and fees for the 21-month EMBA Program that began in Fall 2012 were $131,000 for Michigan residents and $136,000 for nonresidents.
-Fees for the classes entering in Fall 2013 will be announced in July 2013.
+Tuition and fees for the 21-month EMBA Program that will begin in Fall 2014 are $141,000 for Michigan residents and $146,000 for nonresidents.
 See the Registrar's Office for University of Michigan residency requirements.
 Tuition and fees for the Ann Arbor and Los Angeles cohorts will be the same.
 For more information, click here.

 A: At Michigan Ross, we believe in providing a comprehensive, all-inclusive, immersive experience for EMBA students.
 We believe this is the best way to foster a high-quality environment for learning, collaboration, and relationship-building among executives in the program.
 In our program, you won't find hidden costs or unexpected changes to tuition.

 Tuition and fees in the Michigan Ross EMBA Program cover:

 - All tuition for courses, workshops, special speakers, and events